jacopofar/wiktionary-http-server/README.md

 ## Wait, and the tests?
 The CI?

 Nothing, it's literally an endpoint and SQLLite.
-Maybe later will move to SimpleHTTPServer and avoid dependencies

 ## License